-Mackenzie McKee Joins ‘Teen Mom OG’ For Season 10, Discusses Co-Stars’ Reactions
+Mackenzie McKee Joins ‘Teen Mom OG’ For Season 10, Discusses Costars’ Reactions

 As for her potential return for Season 11, Mackenzie said she “would love to continue sharing” her story with fans in a full-time role.

-Also during her interview with Us Weekly magazine, Mackenzie opened up about the way in which she was welcomed to the Teen Mom OG cast by her new co-stars.
+Also during her interview with Us Weekly, Mackenzie opened up about the way in which she was welcomed to the Teen Mom OG cast by her new costars.

 “I think it’s expected with any new girl,” she admitted.
 “It’s kind of like life when you are in a circle of friends and all of a sudden this new girl comes in and tries to be your friend, and you’re like, ‘What?'”

-According to Mackenzie, she expected her co-stars, including Catelynn Lowell, Maci Bookout, Cheyenne Floyd, and Amber Portwood, to be a bit iffy in regard to her sudden addition to the show.
+According to Mackenzie, she expected her costars, including Catelynn Lowell, Maci Bookout, Cheyenne Floyd, and Amber Portwood, to be a bit iffy in regard to her sudden addition to the show.

 “I think they just felt a little bit blindsided, so it was kind of shocking the day they found out [and] they made comments.
 I think it’s going to be okay after everyone gets settled and used to things,” she added.